 a) Property, Plant and Equipment (PPE)

-depreciation and impairment losses, if any.
-Such cost includes purchase price, borrowing cost and any cost directly
+accumulated depreciation and impairment losses, if any.
+Such cost includes purchase price, borrowing cost and

-attributable to bringing the assets to its working condition for its intended use, net charges on foreign exchange contracts
+any cost directly attributable to bringing the assets to its working condition for its intended use, net charges on

-ii) Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when
+ii) Subsequent costs are included in the asset7 s carrying amount or recognised as a separate asset, as appropriate, only

-it is probable that future economic benefits associated with the item will flow to the entity and the cost can be measured
+when it is probable that future economic benefits associated with the item will flow to the entity and the cost can

-reliably.
-In the carrying amount of an item of PPE, the cost of replacing the part of such an item is recognized when that
+be measured reliably.
+In the carrying amount of an item of PPE, the cost of replacing the part of such an item is

-useful life of the assets as prescribed in Schedule II to the Companies Act, 2013 .
-Each part of an item of Property, Plant
+based on useful life of the assets as prescribed in Schedule II to the Companies Act, 2013 .
+Each part of an item of

 b) Leases

-inception of the lease or, if lower, at the present value of the minimum lease payments.
-The corresponding liability to the
+at the inception of the lease or, if lower, at the present value of the minimum lease payments.
+The corresponding

-rate of interest on the remaining balance of the liability.
-Finance expenses are recognised immediately in Statement of Profit
+constant rate of interest on the remaining balance of the liability.
+Finance expenses are recognised immediately in

-lease term except where another systematic basis is more representative of time pattern in which economic benefits from
+over the lease term except where another systematic basis is more representative of time pattern in which

 c) Finance Cost